-The plan must be approved by senior staff within the setting (Head Teacher, Registered Manager, Deputy Heads, and Designated Safeguarding Lead).
+The plan must be approved by the Head Teacher and Registered Manager.
 This withdrawal plan is reviewed termly or as/when required dependent on a young person's current presentation or environmental changes.

 Staff will be taught about withdrawal protocols within their NAPPI training.